dcardin14/MB2KML/README.md

-# MB2KML  04-20-2017 DC:  This is a small executable that reads metes and bounds calls from a text file which must be
-filenamed "MB.txt" and be in the same directory as the .exe.

 *****THE INPUT comes from "MB.txt" which has the lat/long coordinate pair for the point of beginning, followed by all the metes and bounds calls in the following format: